freeCodeCamp/freeCodeCamp/README.md

 interested in **Sign in with Google** authentication and nothing else.

 Chances are, you might not need all 4 types of OAuth2 authentication methods, or all 9 API examples.
-Sadly, there is no step-by-step wizzard to configure the boilerplate code just for your use case.
+Sadly, there is no step-by-step wizard to configure the boilerplate code just for your use case.
 So, use what you need, simply delete what you don't need.

 <h4 align="center">Flatly Bootstrap Theme</h3>